 Besides all of this, the lack of a CRL can even uncover users to diverse cyber threats or security concerns, such as:

-Before explaining the answer to this question, it would be much better to first understand what Certificate Transparency Log, also known as a CT log, is.
+Before explaining the answer to this question, it would be much better first to understand what Certificate Transparency Log, also known as a CT log, is.
 CT is a public log of digital certificates that have been issued to a particular domain by CAs.
 This log contains various information, such as public key details and the issuer’s identity.

 Apart from that, there are two observable distinctions: